External Quality Regulation

 The Care Quality Commission register, inspect and regulate health and social care services in England.
 Their expertise in regulation and inspection to support the recommendation when approached, made them the best placed organisation to undertake a baseline inspection of services provided and/or commissioned by Manx Care and furthermore support the development of an ongoing approach to independent external quality inspections.

 The work on the Isle of Man is being undertaken in three phases.
 There was a period of engagement undertaken by DHSC with the services and key stakeholders on the framework up until the inspections began.
 CQC have undertaken pilots of the ASC and dental inspection methodology on the Isle of Man at the end of February.
 The GP and core service pilots have also taken place.

 Details of the three phases can be found below.

-Phase 1: Initial validation and scoping exercise (July – November 2021)
+Phase 1: Validation and scoping exercise (July – November 2021)

-This phase has involved workshops to map the end to end methodology for delivering inspections across the Island and focused primarily on service-wide and location-level baseline assessments with a report and no ratings.
+This phase involved workshops to map the end to end methodology for delivering inspections across the Island and focused primarily on service-wide and location-level baseline assessments..

 Phase 2: Discovery and self-assessment (December 2021 – March 2022)

-The assessment framework will be adapted in co-production with organisations to help them understand what intelligence is available, how they can hear about people’s experiences of care, and how they can understand the quality of care being delivered by services, from services.
+The assessment framework has been adapted in co-production with services to help them understand what intelligence is available, how they can hear about people’s experiences of care, and understand the quality of care being delivered by services, from services.

-Engagement work with services has commenced in connection with the Provider Information Requests (PIR).
+Engagement work commenced with the services in connection with the Provider Information Requests (PIR).